-First things first: It's worth noting that, for all intents and purposes, CBD pills, capsules, and softgels are the same thing.
+It's worth noting that, for all intents and purposes, CBD pills, capsules, and softgels are the same thing.
 Basically, we're talking about CBD powder or oil that's condensed into a small, solid consumable.

 Once CBD is consumed, it begins to interact with the endocannabinoid system.
 This is the body's internal framework for regulating key functions that relate to your mood.
 Some examples include drowsiness and sleep; stress and anxiety; even the sensation of pain.

-It's through CBD's binding with the endocannabinoid system that it can potentially help enhance sleep or heighten alertness; regulate mood and mediate stress, and; minimize aches and inflammation.
+It's through CBD's binding with the endocannabinoid system that it can potentially help enhance sleep or heighten alertness; regulate mood and mediate stress, or minimize aches and inflammation.
 CBD has been connected with chronic pain management, treatment of seizures, and more.

 Benefits and Risks of CBD Capsules

 Essentially, CBD capsules offer the same health and wellness benefits as other CBD delivery methods, including the standard CBD tincture and edibles, to name a few.
-The reason why many people prefer CBD gel capsules is simply that they provide greater convenience; you can take a pill quickly or when you're on the go.
+The reason why many people prefer CBD gel capsules is simply that they provide greater convenience; you can take a pill quickly when you're on the go.

 Also, pills make dosing easy.
 With oils, the harder part is ensuring the proper amount of CBD to get the intended effect.
 With CBD pills and capsules, the dosing is done for you, and you can always know for certain exactly what quantity of CBD you're getting.